Blendify/blender-manual/blender_docs/manual/editors/3dview/object/selecting/tools.rst

 .. hint::

    *Border Select* adds to the previous selection, so in order to select only the contents of the rectangle, deselect all with :kbd:`A` first.

-.. _select-circle:
+.. _bpy.ops.view3d.select_circle:

 Circle Select
 =============